 - Kollwitzplatz, a short walk away, has a great children's playground for big and little kids

-- The Sony Centre has a light-up roof and IMAX and English-speaking big screen cinema
+- The Sony Centre has a light-up roof, an IMAX and an English-speaking big-screen cinema

 - The TV tower in Alexanderplatz offers a bird's eye view of Berlin